 My 30s were so much better than my 20s.
 I hope my 40s are even better.

+The elephant in the room for this coming decade is: Will this be my last?
 I hope it isn’t.
 I can’t think of anything I want more than to celebrate my 50th with my family and friends.
 Regardless of what G-d’s plan is for me, I want to make the most of this life while I’m living.

 40 is a birthday where many people stress about getting older.
 But to me, aging is a privilege, denied to so many.
 I feel genuinely privileged to have made it to 40, especially after being told at 36 that I have incurable lung cancer.